Kalydo/NewsAppFlo/README.md

 NewsAppFlo

+Current version 1.0

-current build is prerelease some fixes should be done:
+current build is release some should be done:

 - clean code editing